StreetStrider/aux.js/README.md

 get — creates getters
-prop — create object properties (various of shortcuts) each — for each on objects
+prop — create object properties (various of shortcuts)

+object/each — for each on objects
 ```

 ## license